joopringelberg/perspectives-react/README.md

 Notice that the properties `id` and `ctype` (as given in perspectives-apitypes) miss from the example above.
 This is because a value for `id` is computed (by the PDR) and a value for `ctype` must be provided by passing in the attribute `contextname`.

 ## Screen
-The `Screen` component encapsulates the dynamic loading of a module that defines a component that displays a screen for a Role in a Context.
-Consequently, it needs, on its `props`, a value for `roltype`.
+The `Screen` component encapsulates the dynamic loading of a module that defines a component that displays a screen for a User Role in a Context.

+From the point of view of the Screen programmer, navigation is in terms of Contexts rather than user roles.
+We accommodate that by allowing the programmer to provide the external role of a Context Instance.
+The Screen component asks the PDR for the type of the role that the user plays in that Context Instance.
+It then uses that Role Type to retrieve a screen.

+Consequently, the programmer should store screens in a screen library under the varying User Role names!
+But Perspectives identifiers start with an upper case letter and use `$` to separate segments, while javascript function names are advised to start with a lowercase letter and cannot contain `$`.
+Hence the programmer should map the Role Type name as follows:
+  * let it start with a lowercase letter;
+  * replace each occurrence of `$` with `_` (underscore).

+A Screen component needs, on its `props`, a value for `rolinstance`.
 A typical way of embedding `Screen` is this:

 ```
 <PSRol.Consumer>
-  {value => <Screen roltype={value.roltype}/>}
+  {value => <Screen rolinstance={value.rolinstance}/>}
 </PSRol.Consumer>
 ```

 Prop | Description
 --- | ---
-roltype | The type of the Rol.
-This is used to retrieve the `screens.js` library document that should be attached to the model the screen belongs to.
-Then the role name is used to retrieve a component from the library.
+rolinstance | The external Role of a Context Instance.
+This is used to retrieve the `screens.js` library document that should be attached to the model the Context type is defined in, and a component in that library that bears the name of the Role type played by the user in the given instance.

+**NOTE** Actually, a User Role can have many perspectives in a Context and as many or fewer screens.
+In fact, a screen can visualise multiple perspectives.
+However, at this moment of development, we've chosen to provide just a single screen for each User Role.